About Marcus by Goldman Sachs

 Also, the fact that there’s no late fee means that consumers could become lazy and not care if they’re several weeks late on their payment.
 Though there are no late fees, the accrued interest on the account could end up costing them more because of an extended loan repayment period.

-We’d say, based on our understanding of how customers with good credit get good products, that Marcus’ loans are a good fit for with excellent credit scores who have a plan to pay back their loan and who are disciplined enough to follow through with that plan.
+We’d say, based on our understanding of how good credit leads to better financial products, that Marcus’ loans are a good fit people with good to excellent credit score, who have a plan to pay back their loan, and who are disciplined enough to follow through with that plan.